wernight/renameit/test/README.txt

 	GETTING STARTED
 ========================================================================

-Copy the "RenameIt.exe" to test in this folder and then run "run_all.bat".
+Copy the "RenameIt.exe" to test in this folder and then run "run_test.cmd".

 ========================================================================